 Mobile-first indexing means that businesses with a website that is not mobile-friendly could lose their search engine ranking on both mobile and desktop searches.

-On March 26, 2018 Google announced the rollout of mobile-first indexing of websites—but what does that actually mean?
+Back in March, 2018, Google announced the rollout of mobile-first indexing of websites.
+But what did that actually mean?

 Historically, Google looked at the desktop version of your website to determine where to rank your site in online searches.
-Then, they added the caveat that your website should be mobile-friendly—or they would lower your ranking on mobile searches.
-All in an effort to encourage website owners to provide a good user experience for the ever-increasing number of people who view websites on their phone.
+Then in 2018, they added the caveat that your website had to be mobile-friendly or they would lower your ranking on mobile searches.
+This was done to encourage website owners to provide a good user experience for the ever-increasing number of people who view websites on their phones.

 But the rules have changed again—mobile-first indexing means that Google is now turning up the heat once again with its policy and intends to look at your mobile website first (as in before your desktop website.
 And here’s the kicker, your mobile website will determine where your site should rank in ALL online searches, both mobile and desktop.